Find Affordable College Courses

 Riverdale, NY

 Manhattan College came in at #10 in this year’s edition of the Best Mechanical Engineering Bachelor’s Degree Schools in New York ranking.
-Located in the city of Riverdale, Manhattan is a private not-for-profit school with a small student population.
+Located in the large city of Riverdale, Manhattan is a private not-for-profit college with a small student population.

 After completing their Bachelor's Degree, ME graduates from Manhattan carry an average student debtload of $25,572.
 This translates to an average monthly loan payment of $686, based on a 10-year repayment plan.